An entropy-driven cosmic expansion

 Remembering, though, that $\eta =(3\mu -2\nu )/(\mu +2\nu )$, we have also to distinguish between $\eta <0$ when $\mu <2\nu /3$ and $\eta >0$ when $\mu >2\nu /3$.
 For positive $\eta $, however, the two solutions (\ref{20}) both yield negative values for the constant $A$ and hence also negative values for the Hubble parameter $H$.
 Thus, only $\mu <2\nu /3$ permits to have $H>0$ and one must choose the solution with the minus sign in (\ref{20}).
 Furthermore, when $|\eta |\ll 1<\lambda $ the following approximation $A\approx -2\lambda /\eta $ holds, and the corresponding time-dependence of the scale factor is

 We see that we can get a sufficient inflationary expansion within this model, and more precisely the required minimum amount of 70 e-foldings \cite{5}, provided that the Lam\'{e} coefficients $\mu$ and $\nu$ satisfy $32\nu/53\leq\mu<2\nu/3$.
-But it is easy to see that for $0<\mu<2\nu/3$ we may recover all the preferred exponents $-\frac{2\lambda}{\eta}\gg10$ of power-law inflation \cite{28}.
+Now although the latter condition exhibits a fine-tuning character its meaning is actually less disturbing when viewed as a condition on the Poisson's ratio $\varsigma=\mu/[2(\mu+\nu)]$.
+Indeed, recall that in standard elasticity \cite{26} the latter measures the ratio of the transverse compression to the longitudinal extension of the medium, and it is constrained to take values within the interval $0<\varsigma<0.5$ when the Lam\'{e} coefficient $\mu$ is positive.
+It is well-known in solid state physics that this ratio differs from one material to the other, being dependent on the atomic structure of the medium.
+In our case the above condition becomes simply $0.19\leq\varsigma<0.2$, and hence, rather than representing a fine-tuning, it is nothing but an indication on a physical characteristic of the continuous medium, namely one of its elastic properties.
+It is easy to see that the interval $0<\varsigma<0.2$ permits actually to recover from (21) all the preferred exponents $-\frac{2\lambda }{\eta }\gg10$ of power-law inflation \cite{28}.
 Next, we shall investigate the implication of this approximation on the other solution, namely when $H=B/(t_{0}-t)$.